akcone2003/chills_study/README.md

 3. **Customizable Encoding Options**:
    - Provide more options for encoding nominal and ordinal variables based on user-defined rules.

-4. **Interactive Review of Text Responses**:
+4. **Visualization of Data**
-   - Implement a more interactive interface for reviewing and categorizing open-ended survey responses.
+   - Implement dynamic charts and tables, allowing researchers to explore data interactively and visualize trends without needing external tools.

 ### Adding New Functionalities
 If you'd like to add your own functionalities to this web app, you can easily do so by following these steps: